bradleytenuta/checkmate/doc/DevNotes.md

 - Look at webcat for inspiration.
 - Wed development for mobile, tablet and desktop.
 Start from mobile and style upwards.
 - Look at Auth2.
 This is a framework for authentication.

+#### SQL
+- Students:
+	- Email Address (Unique)
+	- Password (The password text will be hashed using a 'salt' then this hash will be stored in the database.)
+	- First Name
+	- Last Name
+	- Year (int)
+- Staff:
+	- Email Address (Unique)
+	- Password (The password text will be hashed using a 'salt' then this hash will be stored in the database.)
+	- First Name
+	- Last Name
+- Coursework:
+	- Location on disk (Unique)
+	- Email Address - Staff reviewer
+	- Email Address - Student
+	- Coursework ID (Unique)